MichaelSinz/Boxed/README.md

 This makes it much safer to let CycoD write and execute code, even potentially risky operations like writing C code and running debuggers like gdb.

+Since the user's home directory is not exposed (just the .cycod directory and a read-only .gitconfig if it exists) we limit the exposure of other potential sensitive information that would be otherwise visible from the user's home directory, including browsing history, cookies, tokens, etc.

 However, it's important to understand that Docker containers are not perfect security boundaries: